Skip to content

 Web Transceiver Mode

 When used in this mode, DVSM requires the user to have an account on the AllStarLink Portal, but you do NOT need to apply for a node number.
+Note that WT mode in DVSM requires the paid version.

 Why use this mode?